souzavz460-cmyk/sszz/README.md

         end
         if Settings.AutoKillSheriff then
             local s = getSheriff()
-            if s and s.Character and s.Character:FindFirstChild("Humanoid") then local tool = LocalPlayer.Character and LocalPlayer.Character:FindFirstChildOfClass("Tool")
+            if s and s.Character and s.Character:FindFirstChild("Head") then local tool = LocalPlayer.Character and LocalPlayer.Character:FindFirstChildOfClass("Tool")
                 if tool and (tool.Name:lower():find("gun") or tool.Name:lower():find("pistol")) then Camera.CFrame = CFrame.new(Camera.CFrame.Position, s.Character.Head.Position)